We Subjected 5 Top Garage Floor Tiles to a Week of Abuse to Find the Toughest

 Q. Can I put ceramic tile on a garage floor?

-We do not recommend using ceramic tile as garage flooring.
-While ceramic tile may be suitable for a kitchen or a bathroom, it simply isn’t strong enough to endure the weight of a vehicle or the impact caused by heavy tools falling on it.
+We do not recommend using ceramic tile or porcelain garage floor tiles as floor covering for garage floors.
+While ceramic tile may be suitable for a kitchen or a bathroom floor, it simply isn’t strong enough to endure the weight of a vehicle or the impact caused by heavy tools falling on it.

 Tony Carrick Avatar